 Thanks to the miracles of modern technology, you can slot that original version of Museum by Donovan – alongside the similarly superior first attempt at much-censored putative single Superlungs (My Supergirl) – into whatever interpretation of the hardly exactly rigorously assembled in the first place Sunshine Superman album takes your fancy.
 The Space Museum, however, is what it is.
 There are no existing studio tapes to cobble together your own intended preferred edit from, and to be honest they probably hardly deviated from exactly what ended up on screen anyway.
 However, while it’s hardly likely that any right-swiper on Tinder will be arranging to meet you under the Barbara at The Moroks’ Space Museum – for, let’s face it, many, many reasons – it’s hardly worth skipping The Space Museum as readily as you would New Year’s Resolution (Donovan’s Celtic Jam).
 Episodes Two to Four aren’t actually bad, they’re just meandering and uneventful, and the sheer fantasticness of Episode One simply throws this into even sharper relief.
 They’re not exactly the most dynamic examples of television drama you’re ever likely to find, but neither were they supposed to be, and the fact that anyone is even slightly interested all this time later is a claim that can’t really be made of many of its contemporaries.
 And in any case, if you turned over now, you’d just get Ninja Warrior UK.
 Which is hardly likely to feature Donovan, going ‘deedle-eedle’ about the weather or otherwise.

-You can find a feature on similarly overlooked early Doctor Who story The Sensorites here.
-You can also hear me talking about why I think sixties Doctor Who‘s reputation for exhibiting a tendency towards adopting slightly less than politically correct standpoints is a complete and utter load of old nonsense on politics and pop culture show The Zeitgeist Tapes here.
+You can hear me talking to Emma Burnell and Steve Fielding about why I think sixties Doctor Who‘s reputation for exhibiting a tendency towards adopting slightly less than politically correct standpoints is a complete and utter load of old claptrap on the politics and pop culture show The Zeitgeist Tapes here.

 © Tim Worthington.